kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 categories: builds
 ---

 This is a collection of suggestions to make your Swift or Clang build times faster.
 Out of the box, Swift builds are configured to cover most cases, by building everything and anything, but that increases build time.
 I assume few people need the kitchen sink build.
 This article describes different ways to reduce build times, often by building less.
 These are in no particular order.
-You can take my word for it, or you can try these out and measure the savings for yourself, but the techniques included aren't backed by numbers.
+You can take my word for it, or you can try these out and measure the savings for yourself, but I have intentionally avoided numbers.
 The time savings of these optimizations will be most noticable in full builds, but they can also help incremental builds too.

 ### Delete Sibling Repos (Swift)